galaxyproject/gsoc/2015_mentoring_application.md

-  enough that we will have a good chance of motivating students to continue with the projects once the summer is over and that the wider Galaxy development community will be interested in the outcomes of - this we hope will nuture ongoing communication.
+  enough that we will have a good chance of motivating students to continue with the projects once the summer is over and that the wider Galaxy development community will be interested in the outcomes of - this we hope will nurture ongoing communication.

 1. Are you a new organization who has a Googler or other organization to vouch for you?
 If so, please list their name(s) here.

-  TODO (working on it... though I could use help :)
+  TODO (working on it... though I could use help :)   (Checking into this too - DB)

 1. Are you an established or larger organization who would like to vouch for a new organization applying this year?
 If so, please list their name(s) here.